On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: The Weyl problem for unbounded surfaces in anti-de Sitter

 Mess \cite{mess} proved that when $M$ is a quasifuchsian AdS spacetime with Cauchy surface a closed surface $S$, its holonomy representation $\rho:\pi_1(S)\to SO_0(2,2)$ can be written, in the decomposition of $SO_0(2,2)$ as $PSL(2,\R)\times PSL(2,\R)$, as $\rho=(\rho_L, \rho_R)$, where $\rho_L,\rho_R:\pi_1(S)\to PSL(2,\R)$ have maximal Euler number, and are therefore (by a result of Goldman \cite{goldman:topological}) holonomy representations of hyperbolic metrics on $S$, which can be called the left and right hyperbolic metrics of $M$.

-Mess \cite{mess} discovered an analog for quasifuchsian AdS spacetimes of the Bers Simultaneous Uniformization Theorem: given two hyperbolic metrics on a surface, there is a unique quasifuchsian AdS spacetime having them as left and right metrics.
+He also discovered an analog for quasifuchsian AdS spacetimes of the Bers Simultaneous Uniformization Theorem: given two hyperbolic metrics on a surface, there is a unique quasifuchsian AdS spacetime having them as left and right metrics.